What Are Savings Bonds, and Where's the Serial Number?

-Series EE and Series I
+Series EE and Series I Savings Bonds

-When purchasing Series EE bonds and Series I bonds, the length of time you want to maintain the bond should be considered.
+When purchasing Series EE and Series I bonds, the length of time you want to maintain the bond should be considered.
 Series EE bonds take longer to fully mature than Series I bonds.
 Series EE bonds are considered long-term bonds and earn interest for 30 years or until you cash them.
 The interest rate for a Series EE bond is significantly lower than that of a Series I bond.
 However, after 20 years, your Series EE bond will be worth double what you paid for it.

 Series I bonds earn an interest rate based on inflation and would be best suited for someone seeking to make a short-term investment.
 However, you can continue earning interest on a Series I bond for at least 30 years.
-In October 2021, the current rate for a Series I bond is 3.54 percent compared to a Series EE bonds rate of 0.10%.
+In October 2021, the current rate for a Series I bond was 3.54 percent compared to a Series EE bonds rate of 0.10%.

-Bonds For Long-Term Use
+Savings Bonds For Long-Term Use

 Savings bonds should fit into a long-term savings plan determining on the type.
-Series EE bonds can be used for retirement purposes, your children's college funds, or even future mortgage payoffs.
+Series EE bonds can be used for retirement purposes, your children's college funds, or future mortgage payoffs.
 Series EE bonds mature over 30 years and could fit into your long-term financial plans and eliminate any losses on the interest you gain due to early withdrawals.
 It's essential to weigh your options when considering Series EE or Series I bonds and consult with a certified financial advisor who can recommend options based on your particular financial situation.